nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Matching properties and preferences: `match`

 Opens a new window and shows all sellers and buyers with matching property and preference.

+A preference matches with a property if
+- they have the same `region`, and
+- they have the same `size`, and
+- the `price` of the property is between `lowPrice` and `highPrice` of the preference.

 Format: `match`